qertoip/cleancr/README.md

 ## Development

-cleancr is built with Leiningen:
+cleancr is written in Clojure 1.2 + Contrib 1.2 and built with Leiningen 1.3:

     lein deps
     lein test